MidnightDesign/php-type-system-tests/README.md

 You can also point it to your own adapter that accepts the same kind of input.

+By default, it only shows failing cases, but you can output results for all cases with the `-v` flag.

 ## The goal

 I think it's awesome that the developers of all the static analyzers we use